Excalibur (comics): New Excalibur (2005–2007)

 The letters page of the final issue of Excalibur (vol. 3) announced a relaunch of the title as New Excalibur in November, 2005.
 This incarnation of the book was written by Claremont.
 New Excalibur has more in common with the original series than the Genosha-based book had, for it features Captain Britain and Peter Wisdom as main characters and takes place in London.
 Other characters include the reformed villain-turned-X-Man the Juggernaut, the former X-Women Sage and the Dazzler, and Nocturne, formerly of the Exiles.

 As with many of Marvel's late 2005 books, it spun out of the after-effects of "House of M".
 Four issues of Uncanny X-Men laid the foundation for New Excalibur.
 Captain Britain brought the team together in New Excalibur #5, preceding an attack from Lionheart, Albion, and the Warwolves.
 Later, the team faced an attack by Black Air and Black Tom Cassidy, who was depowered due to "M-Day."
 Black Air retreated after the Dazzler, Wisdom, Nocturne, and Captain Britain trounced them.
-Black Tom surrendered after the Juggernaut talked him down and made him feel guilty about killing the Juggernaut's friend, Sammy Paré.
+Black Tom surrendered after the Juggernaut talked him down and made him feel guilty about killing the Juggernaut's friend, Sammy Paré / Squidboy.
 Sage confronted the Dark Charles Xavier from Shadow-X in an astral fight, where Sage shot his astral form and won.

 Psylocke joins New Excalibur and assisted them during an attack by the Shadow King, who was responsible for the creation of Shadow-X. Psylocke plunged a psi-blade into Dark Xavier, saved New Excalibur, and vanished in a flash of light.
 Captain Britain believes her to be dead, unaware that she has joined the Exiles.
 Since the incident with Psylocke, New Excalibur has met up with a repowered Chamber, visited and saved Camelot (while the Black Knight temporarily traveled with them), and have attempted to help the Juggernaut with some troubles stemming from his powers that he received from the Crimson Gem of Cyttorak.
 Nocturne had a stroke and the team is trying to help her recover.